 Packaging evil deeds in fun – normalizing abuse

-I am working with a medical system in Alaska that provides high-quality medial care to a population of Native American Indians.
-They have recognized that abuse of any kind is detrimental to the one’s health and the data is clear that an abusive upbringing is associated poor mental and physical health.
-Aced out They have committed to eliminating abuse within this generation and have developed a remarkable infrastructure to address the problem.
+I am working with a medical system in Alaska that provides high quality medial care to a population of Native American Indians.
+They have recognized that abuse of any kind is detrimental to one’s health and the data is clear that an abusive upbringing is associated with poor mental and physical health.
+They have committed to eliminating abuse within this generation and have developed a remarkable infrastructure to address the problem.
 Several of the programs are focused on victims telling their stories.
 What I had not realized was the severity of the abuse and it is so common that in many villages it is the norm.
 The population has become de-senstized to the problem although they have not become de-sensitized to the suffering.
-It is terrible cycle.
+It’s a terrible cycle.
 Bringing the abuse into awareness has been a major step in defining the problem and solutions are being implemented.
 Awareness is always the first step in solving a problem in any domain.

 Awareness of suffering

 I have become acutely aware of my own suffering and those around me.
 It was a rough experience that brought me to this awareness.
 It is now clear to me how violence mixed with entertainment contributed to my inability to really appreciate the depth of others’ pain.
 Do you find pirate tales and movies entertaining?
 I did for much of my life.

 Chronic pain is misery that is endless.
 Put yourself in the shoes of those poor pirate prisoners and imagine how they must have felt.
 Consider the suffering of other people around you who are in chronic pain.
 There are plenty.
 In the U.S. alone there are over 100 million people in chronic pain.